magis-slac/gradoptics/docs/index.rst

 Differentiable Optics via Ray Tracing
 =====================================
-`diffoptics <https://github.com/magis-slac/differentiable-optics>`__ is a ray tracing based optical simulator built using PyTorch [1] to enable automatic differentiation.
+`gradoptics <https://github.com/magis-slac/gradoptics>`__ is a ray tracing based optical simulator built using PyTorch [1] to enable automatic differentiation.

 The API is designed similar to rendering softwares, and has been heavily inspired by Physically Based Rendering (Pharr, Jakob, Humphreys) [2].